 Nobody should have to miss out on education because of their period.
-That’s why we’re ensuring this doesn’t happen through the Period Products Scheme which provides pupils with period products when they need them.
+That’s why we launched the Period Product Scheme which provides pupils and students with period products when they need them in their place of study.

 Here we provide information on the scheme and how your schools and colleges can get involved.